-Founded in August of 2012, Rich City Rides (RCR), has helped make Richmond a healthier city where our youth and families thrive.
+Founded in August of 2012, Rich City Rides (RCR), helps make Richmond a healthier city where our youth and families thrive.

-As an organization led by four young black men who live or have grown up in Richmond, we are utterly committed to helping our youth find the leader within themselves.
-By building real skills through our Earn a Bike Bike Mechanics Program, and by creating health, wellness, physical conditioning, nutrition and camaraderie through our weekly Self Care Sunday Rides and monthly and annual Special Ride Events, RCR helps our youth build their inner strength and outer strength while celebrating and activating their neighborhoods.
+Rich City Rides builds real skills through our Earn-a-Bike Bicycle Mechanics Program; creates the culture for health, wellness, physical conditioning, nutrition, and camaraderie through our weekly Self Care Sunday Rides; and builds the inner and outer strengths of our youth by celebrating and activating their neighborhoods through organized Special Ride Events.
 Youth help with project planning and civic engagement through our bicycle infrastructure advocacy projects that also contribute to making riding a bike safer and more accessible for all Richmond residents.

 Although our primary demographic is youth, RCR programs and activities gather people of all ages in fun, healthy activities that emphasize positive, collaborative outdoor social activity over screen time, competition and inactivity.
-Since the inception of the organization, RCR has hosted over 250 social rides gathering nearly 3,500 participants.
-We have visited over 40 city, county, and regional parks introducing our riders to the assets our community has; increasing their sense of civic and personal pride.
-We have hosted 280 bike clinics and repair workshops serving over 1100 community members and rescued over 700 bikes from a fate at the local landfill, redirecting them back into the community.
+Since its inception, RCR has hosted over 250 social rides gathering nearly 3,500 participants.
+We have visited over 40 city, county, and regional parks introducing our riders to the assets of our community, increasing their sense of civic and personal pride.
+We have hosted 280 bike clinics and repair workshops serving over 1,100 community members and rescued over 700 bikes from a fate at the local landfill, redirecting them back into the community.

 Rich City Rides Community Shop